Advanced Setup & Deployment

 Persisting data between deployments

-Volumes persist between deployments, so if you deploy an instance, and upload some further documents, you will not need to redo this every time you deploy.
-Of course, if you are editing any data, you should explicitly remove this information from the volume, or simply remove the volume itself with
+Volumes persist between deployments, so if you deploy an instance and upload additional documents, you do not need to redo this every time you deploy.
+If you are editing any data, explicitly remove this information from the volume, or remove the volume itself with:

 docker/podman volume rm <volume-name>

-You can see what volumes are currently up with
+To see what volumes are currently present, run:

 docker/podman volume ls